jarodlam/cookbook/content/recipes/tau-yu-bak.md

 ---
 title: Tau yu bak
-date: 1992-12-06T00:00:00+10:00
+date: 2006-06-06T00:00:00+10:00
-source: Ah Tai
+source: Mum
 categories: Main
 ---

 ## Ingredients
-* Pork (fatty cut like pork belly), cut in large chunks with fat and skin
+* 2 kg pork collar butt, cut into large pieces
-* Onion, finely chopped
+* 1 head garlic, separated into cloves with skin on
-* Dark soy sauce
+* 1 tbsp sugar
-* Cinnamon stick
+* 1 tbsp cooking caramel
-* Cloves
+* 2 tbsp light soy sauce
-* 1 star anise
+* 2 tbsp dark soy sauce
-* 2-3 cloves garlic
+* Pepper
-* A bit of sugar
+* 1 tsp five-spice powder (optional)
-* Pinch of salt
+* Hard-boiled eggs

 ## Method
-1. Fry onion.
-Add pork, dark soy sauce, cinnamon stick, cloves, star anise, garlic, sugar and salt.
+1. Add garlic, sugar, cooking caramel, light soy sauce, dark soy sauce, five-spice powder and pepper to a large pot.
-2. Add water.
-Add mushroom and small tofu pieces (optional).
+2. Add pork over the sauce.
-3. Simmer for a few hours on low heat until meat is tender.
+3. Simmer on low heat for around an hour until meat is tender.
+Check every 20 minutes or so, add a little bit of water if it has dried up (but this is not always necessary).
-4. Add hard-boiled egg when ready.
+4. Add hard-boiled eggs for the last 10 minutes.